 To date my business has been e-commerce only so without technology, I’d have had to get the babocush into stores from the beginning which would have massively reduced my ability to really get to grips with the product, customer demand, customer need and get the chance to talk to my customers directly.
 My profit margin would have been cut too which would have meant slower growth for me.
 Selling directly to the end user means I keep all the profit (I invest it back into the business).
-Also, 100% of my marketing has been carried out through digital and social media, allowing me to reach a huge audience which I could have never in a million years equalled the ‘old fashioned’ way.
-Our videos have been viewed over 200,000,000 times in the past year.
-200 million – it is crazy to think that!
+Also, 100% of my marketing has been carried out through social media, allowing me to reach a huge audience which I could have never in a million years equalled the ‘old fashioned’ way.
+To date our videos have been viewed over 200,000,000 times.
 Our videos go viral and we run very targeted campaigns too.
-We have achieved an impressive following on social media with over 180k followers on our Facebook page and over 32k on our Instagram page.
-Our social media channels are growing massively and are the lifeblood of our business.
-We hope by the end of 2018 we will have a combined following of 250k!
+We have achieved a massive following to date on social media with over 180k followers on our Facebook page and over 32k on our Instagram page.
+Our social channels are growing massively.
+We hope by the end of 2018 we will have. combined following of 250k!

 Whom do you seek advice from for your business?

 Niamh Taylor – Managing Director of Digital Twenty Four , my financial advisor and my web designer, Pale Blue Dot – people who I’ve become very close to through working with them and am honoured to now call my good friends.
 I trust them 100% and am delighted that they are part of a small but very special team.
 They keep me sane and help me to see things from another perspective when I’m too wrapped up in the moment.

 Does your business have a stated mission statement, the reason that this business exists?

 We are a 100% family owned, family run business.
 We love to support the mothers of the world in the incredibly hard job of raising children, so that they may come out the other end knowing that they did the very best they could do.